Message from the Director

 - U.S. Attorney General Eric Holder said, “Over the course of nearly two decades, since the very first community court opened its doors in Manhattan, combining punishment with assistance has proven to be a critical strategy in improving public safety...
 I’ve seen this first hand...I’m proud of the progress that we are making and of the investments we are directing to support our community courts [and] the Center for Court Innovation.”

 As proud as I am of our history, I think the best is still to come for the Center for Court Innovation.
 We are constantly seeking out new challenges.
 We are committed to studying the thorniest problems in the justice system and devising new solutions in response.
-Are there better ways to handle young people with mental health problems than locking them up?
-We are testing the efficacy of providing intensive treatment to troubled teens in Queens and the Bronx.
+Is it possible to reduce the use of jail?
+We are working with the MacArthur Foundation and others to lead a reform effort.
 Can you reduce gun violence in crime-plagued neighborhoods?
-We are attempting to mobilize the local community to fight crime in Crown Heights and Brownsville and the South Bronx.
-Is it possible to improve perceptions of the justice system?
-We are exploring this idea on many fronts, including devising new ways to train judges in effective communication techniques.
+We are attempting to mobilize the local community to fight crime in Central Brooklyn and the South Bronx.
+Is it possible to improve public trust in justice?
+We are exploring this idea on many fronts, including training practitioners in effective communication and devising new ways to engage the public in "doing justice."

 This is just a small sampling of the new work on our plate.
 In undertaking this work, we are building on a solid foundation: our track record of helping criminal justice agencies – both here in New York and around the world – improve the effectiveness and fairness of the justice system.